Daniel-BD/MonsterMaker-A-Drawing-Game/README.md

 # MonsterMaker - A Drawing Game

-Inspired by the classic game of [exquisite corpse] (https://en.wikipedia.org/wiki/Exquisite_corpse), where one person begins drawing and another one continues until a monster has been created!
+Inspired by the classic game of [exquisite corpse](https://en.wikipedia.org/wiki/Exquisite_corpse), where one person begins drawing and another one continues until a monster has been created!

 ## Contact